kytos/kytos/README.rst

 Always updated
 ~~~~~~~~~~~~~~

-To avoid code repetition this project utilizes an incremental
-architecture.

-This means that the first version (1.0.0 = v0x01) was coded from the
-full OpenFlow 1.0.2 Protocol.
-The 1.1 version (v0x02) imports the 1.0
-version and then do the necessary changes to make it compatible with the
-OpenFlow 1.1.0 Protocol, and the next version follows the same logic.

-Using incremental code makes the implementation of new versions of
-OpenFlow protocol faster.
-Our main goal is to follow the specifications
-since the very beginning.
+``Kyco`` will be able to handle switches that use different OpenFlow versions
+at the same time, negociating the OpenFlow version with each one individually.

 Easy to learn
 ~~~~~~~~~~~~~

 Python is an easy language to learn and we aim at writing code in a "pythonic way".
 We also provide a well documented API.
-Thus, learning to make your controller using this library is a trivial task.
+Thus, building new NetworkApps (NApps) to ``Kyco`` is a easy and simple process.

 Born to be free
 ~~~~~~~~~~~~~~~